SahilKulkarni10/Internapply_ai_agent/README.md

-Automate Internship Applications on Internshala with AI
+Automate Internship Applications on Internshala with ai_agent